What are thyroid nodules?

 What are the risk factors for thyroid nodules?

 Risk factors for developing thyroid nodules include:

 - Age.
-The chance of developing nodules increases with age
+The chance of developing nodules increases as you get older.

 - Gender.
 Women are more likely than men to develop thyroid nodules.

 - Radiation exposure.
 A history of radiation exposure to the head and neck (from medical treatments, but not from diagnostic procedures, such as a CT scan) increases your risk of developing nodules.